14 Remarkable Benefits of Alpha GPC + Dosage & How To Take It

 Dr. Wahls also has a fascinating TED talk that you can watch if you're interested in learning more.

-2. Avoid Certain Foods and Ingredients
+2. Limit Certain Foods and Ingredients

 Pizza, burgers and fries.
 Fast, processed food impairs mitochondria health.